 The Accounting Manager is responsible for evaluating and reporting on the financial aspects of product/process development.

-Top Management is responsible for final approval of design and development (D&D) projects.
+Top Management is responsible for final review and approval of design and development (D&D) projects.

 COTS – Commercial off-the-shelf; products manufactured commercially and tailored for a specific use.
 Compare COTS products with those produced entirely and uniquely for specific applications.

 Key characteristic – Feature of a material, part, or process, variation of which will significantly influence a product’s fit, performance, service life, or manufacturability.
-Key characteristics essential to meeting product goals are identified so that the company’s resources can be focused on those items.
+Key characteristics are essential to meeting product goals.